 Chatbot messages should be brief and to the point.
 It is tempting to provide detailed answers which exhaust the topic and satisfy even the most curious customers, but reading through blocks of writing is the very opposite of having a conversation.

 Chatbots can be immersive because their conversational mode of communication is based on taking turns, receiving new messages and progressing through dialogue.
-When all of a sudden the user hits against a wall of text it, paradoxically, halts the conversation by getting things out of balance.
+When all of a sudden the user hits against a wall of text, it halts the conversation by getting things out of balance.
 Imagine being served a football during a ping-pong match – the game is over.

 Communication is a two-way process.
 You should take into consideration that conversations between a human and a machine can be difficult.
 If you decide to use NLP (Natural Language Processing) in your design, chatbots need to know what type of information they are receiving.